 What skills do I need to be a Stage Manager?

-These are the desirable skills to have to be a prime candidate for a stage management role:
+These are the desirable skills to have to become and ideal candidate for a stage management role:

 - High standard of organisational and communication skills

-- Computer skills and understanding of current tech
+- Computer skills and understanding of current technology

 - Ability to work under pressure